core-wg/yang-cbor/draft-ietf-core-sid-latest.md

 * The range of 1000 to 59,999 (size 59,000) is reserved for YANG modules defined in RFCs.
 The IANA policy for additions to this registry is "Expert Review" {{RFC8126}}.
     * The Expert MUST verify that the YANG module for which this allocation is made has an RFC (existing RFC) OR is on track to become RFC (early allocation with a request from the WG chairs).

-* The SID range allocated for a YANG module can follow in the three categories:
+* The SID range allocated for a YANG module can follow in one of the four categories:
     * SMALL (50 SIDs)
     * MEDIUM (100 SIDs)
     * LARGE (250 SIDs)
     * CUSTOM (requested by the YANG module author, with a maximum of 1000 SIDs).
-  Regardless of the category, the size of a SID range assigned to a YANG module should be at least 33% above the current number of YANG items.
+  In all cases, the size of a SID range assigned to a YANG module should be at least 33% above the current number of YANG items.
 This headroom allows assignment within the same range of new YANG items introduced by subsequent revisions.
 A larger SID range size may be requested by the authors if this recommendation is considered insufficient.
 It is important to note that an additional SID range can be allocated to an existing YANG module if the initial range is exhausted.
 * The range of 60,000 to 99,999 (size 40,000)is reserved for experimental YANG modules.
 This range MUST NOT be used in operational deployments since these SIDs are not globally unique which limit their interoperability.
 The IANA policy for this range is "Experimental use" {{RFC8126}}.
 * The range of 100,000 to 999,999 (size 900,000) is "Reserved" as defined in {{RFC8126}}.